surol/ng2-resrc/README.md

 </any-tag>
 ```

-When there is no error to report the HTML looks like this:
+When there are no errors to report the HTML would look like this:
 ```html
 <any-tag class="rike-errors rike-no-errors"></any-tag>
 ```